genropy/genropy_saved/docs/genro/webpage_elements/layout/bordercontainer.rst

     **borderContainer's attributes**:

+    * *design (Dojo attribute)*: BorderContainer operates in a choice of two layout modes: the design attribute may be set to ``headline`` or ``sidebar``.
+With the ``headline`` layout, the top and bottom sections extend the entire width of the box and the remaining regions are placed in the middle.
+With the ``sidebar`` layout, the side panels take priority, extending the full height of the box.
+Default value is ``headline``.
-    * *regions*: Allow to act on regions.
+    * *regions (Genro attribute)*: allow to act on the borderContainer's regions.
 For more information, check the :ref:`border_regions` example

     **attributes of the borderContainer's children (paneContainers)**:

-    * *splitter*: If true, user can modify the width of the paneContainer.
+    * *splitter (Dojo attribute)*: If true, user can modify the width of the paneContainer.
 For more information, check :ref:`border_splitter` example

     **Common attributes**: